Tips & Tricks for Staying Organized as Your IP Production Grows

-Reference your specific SDI, USB or NDI camera setup video for more information on camera details.
-This video includes tips and tricks for staying organized as your IP production grows and it compliments our recently published IP networking implementation videos.
-Therefore you may find it helpful to review your specific camera, producer kit setup or networking setup videos for more detailed information before you watch this video.
+Reference your specific SDI, USB, or NDI camera setup video for more information on camera details.
+This video includes tips and tricks for staying organized as your IP production grows.
+It complements our recently published IP networking implementation videos.
+You may find it helpful to review your specific camera, producer kit setup, or networking setup videos for more detailed information before you watch this video.

 Free PTZOptics Camera App

 Check out the PTZOptics Robotic PTZ Camera Control App